-Shabbat is considered a festive day, when a Jew is freed from the regular labors of everyday life, can contemplate the spiritual aspects of life, and can spend time with family.
+Shabbat is considered a festive day, when we are freed from the regular labors of everyday life, can contemplate the spiritual aspects of life, and can spend time with family.
 There are so many ways to make Shabbat special for your family and we hope the resources below will inspire your family!

 There are many beautiful Shabbat-themed stories.
 Hopefully, your child has a growing collection on his/her PJ Library book shelf.
 We've recorded several of our favorite stories for you and your jkid to listen to together.
 Simply click and enjoy!